-A plan change or plan update will reactivate the CSWA and allow you to return to practice.
+A status change will reactivate the CSWA and allow you to return to practice.
 You may be asked to submit a new plan, or confirm your current plan.

-A plan change packet is to be submitted if there were any changes to your employment or supervision during your leave.
+A New plan of supervision is to be submitted if there were any changes to your employment or supervision during your leave.
 A plan change requires approval before starting back to clinical practice.

-A plan update is used to reactivate a CSWA when there were no changes to the employer or supervision.
+A status change is used to reactivate a CSWA when there were no changes to the employer or supervision.
 Since there is no changes to your approved plan, you may return to clinical practice as soon as you submit the plan update.
-The plan update form is provided once you contact the board staff.

 Yes.
 We will send an email renewal notice around the 15th of the month prior to your renewal, and one reminder 30 days later.
 You will recieve one more before your CSWA expiration date.

 If you do not complee your renewal by the expiration date, you must cease clinical proactice and stop using the title of Social Worker.
 If you continue to clinically practice after your expiration date, or use the title social worker/CSWA, you will be ineligible to renew and will need to reapply.
 Be sure to submit all hours prior to your expiration by six month evaluation form.

 If you cease your practice on your expiration date you will have one year from the renewal date(not expration date) to renew by paper renewal form and paying the late fee of $50.

 Once the board has approved your hours, the completion of the CSWA plan, and we have recieved confirmation that you have passed the ASWB exam, we will email you the LCSW Initial License Form.
 This form will complete the transition from CSWA to LCSW.
 DO NOT SUBMIT AN APPLICATION FOR LCSW.
 Complete the form and submit it with the $260 initial license fee.
 Please allow 2 weeks to process the licensure once we recieve the form back.
 Until you have been assignedthe LCSW, you must remain under supervision as you are still practicing as a CSWA until you have your LCSW issued.